alisson-t-bucchi/saucedemo-playwright-js/README.md

-# 📌 Test Plan - Magento Store
+# 📌 Test Plan - Saucedemo Store

 ## 📌 1.
 Introduction
-This test plan aims to validate the main functionalities of the [Magento](https://magento.softwaretestingboard.com/) website to ensure users have a consistent and error-free experience.
+This test plan aims to validate the main functionalities of the [Swag Labs](https://www.saucedemo.com/) website to ensure users have a consistent and error-free experience.
 The tests will be automated using **Playwright** and report tests with **Playwright or Mochawesome Reports**.

 ---